-The following table (the "Summary Compensation Table") sets forth the compensation earned during the year indicated by our chief executive officer, chief financial officer and our three other most highly compensated executive officers.
+The following table (the "Summary Compensation Table") sets forth the compensation earned during the fiscal year indicated by our chief executive officer, chief financial officer, our three other most highly compensated executive officers and Steven R. Morgan, our former President.